 While it is possible to learn all of the items discussed above on your own, it is generally more practical to learn them in a school environment.
 Additionally, while learning them on your own might be more economical in the short term, it rarely benefits in the long term.

 This is especially true when employers want a four-year degree for most web design positions and advancement is often based upon education as well as experience.
-Furthermore, as the BLS notes, individuals with communications or business management training in addition to their visual arts and web expertise will be best positioned to advance in to management positions.
+Furthermore, as the BLS notes, individuals with communications or business management training in addition to their visual arts and web expertise will be best positioned to advance into management positions.

 Job Growth and Competition

-According to the BLS, the expected job growth for graphic designers in general is expected to increase by 13 percent between 2008 and 2018.
+According to the BLS, the expected job growth for graphic designers, in general, is expected to increase by 13 percent between 2008 and 2018.
 Similarly, as new technology platforms and marketing initiatives lead to a need for individuals with the experience to apply design principles to these platforms, job growth has greatly increased for individuals with web design experience.
 The BLS further notes that competition for jobs will be fierce in graphic design, particularly in the field of web design.

 With such fierce competition for design positions, a formal education will serve you well in not only securing a position, but also in maintaining that position and advance to higher echelons in your career.